 5-9.
 Notification- Grants & Research

 If the respondent in an investigation conducted under this policy is the principal investigator or co-principal investigator for research conducted as part of a federal grant or contract, such as an award by the National Science Foundation, the University is obligated to follow federal regulations and terms and conditions of the award regarding notification of the federal agency.
-The Executive Director of Grants and Research is responsible for notifying the awarding agency if a principal investigator or co-principal investigator is found responsible for sexual harassment, harassment, or sexual assault, if such person is placed on administrative leave or restricted duties for such reasons, or if the person is convicted of a sexual offense in court.
+The Provost or designee is responsible for notifying the awarding agency if a principal investigator or co-principal investigator is found responsible for sexual harassment, harassment, or sexual assault, if such person is placed on administrative leave or restricted duties for such reasons, or if the person is convicted of a sexual offense in court.
 The notice provided to the federal awarding agency will not include any personally identifiable information of the complainant or other individuals involved in the matter other than the respondent.

 Individuals have a right to file complaints alleging discrimination, harassment, or retaliation with state or federal agencies within the agencies’ prescribed time periods.
 State and federal agencies have their own processes for responding to and processing such complaints.
 Filing a complaint with a state or federal agency listed below may be done in lieu of or in addition to the university’s complaint process.

 Equal Employment Opportunity Commission 909 First Avenue, Suite 400 Seattle, WA 98104 Phone: (800) 669-4000 TTY: (800) 669-6820 www.eeoc.gov